Thomas College Baseball Coach Greg King joined the Terrier Coaching Staff in 1996.

 Following the 1999 and 2000 seasons, Coach King was named the Maine Athletic Conference Coach of the Year.
 After only five seasons, King led the Terriers to the NAIA New England Championship.
 From 2001 to 2005 he led the Terriers to four consecutive appearances in the conference championship, winning three out of four.
-The most recent conference championship came in 2004 when the Terriers won the 2004 North Atlantic Conference baseball championship.
-King also won his 100th game during the 2005 baseball season.
+The most recent conference championship came in 2004 when the Terriers won the 2004 NAC title.
+King also won his 100th game during the 2005 season.

-In 2006 and 2011, King was named the NAC Coach of the Year.
+In 2006, 2011, and 2012 King was named the NAC Coach of the Year.
 In 2006 he led the Terriers to a 7-5 conference record and the fourth seed in the playoffs.
 In 2011 he led the Terriers to a 9-7 conference record and the third seed in the playoffs.
 In 2012 the squad had the best record in the programs history, going 25-17 overall, while garnering a 19-5 conference record and going on a 15 game winning streak during the season.
 King also earned is 200th career victory during the 2012 campaign.

 While at UMaine, King played for legendary coach Dr. John Winkin, earning three letters.
 During his senior year, he was a member of the 1991 Black Bear team that finished the season with a 48-18 record and was ranked 17th in the country.
 Upon graduation, King pursued his master's and served as an assistant coach at UMaine for three seasons.

 For four summers, King served as the head coach for the Hyannis Mets of the prestigious Cape Cod Baseball league, leading them to a playoff appearance in 2003.
 King also served as an assistant coach with the Harwich Mariners in 1994, then returning to the club in 2011 where he was a part of the 2011 Cape Cod League championship team, and where he continues to in that role currently in the summer months.
 He also was the assistant coach at the Yarmouth-Dennis Red Sox in 1995, the Cotuit Ketleers in 2003 and the Bangor Blue Ox Professional Baseball Club in 1997.

 King has been an instructor at a number of sports clinics, including the Thomas Baseball Camp, the University of Maine Baseball Camp, the American Collegiate Baseball Academy and the Dale Plummer Professional Baseball Experience.